Dallington School is a non-selective school. It is our aim to include and make provision for all children, regardless of their needs.

 English as an Additional Language (EAL)

-There are currently 21 languages spoken at Dallington School.
+There are currently over 20 languages spoken at Dallington School.
 Our community includes many families with a home language or languages other than English.

 The priority for our EAL speakers is to ensure they access the curriculum and make progress alongside their peers.
 Where necessary we provide targeted intervention using a variety of resources including teaching and learning materials aimed at supporting pupil’s language development.